vd Brink Home Automations

 }

-The PermissionRequest hook is the useful one when Codex asks before running a command or tool.
-The Stop hook runs when the Codex turn stops, which can also be useful if you want a light signal when Codex is done and waiting for the next prompt.
+The PermissionRequest hook is the useful one: it triggers when Codex asks before running a command or tool.
+The Stop hook runs when a Codex turn stops, which is handy if you want a signal when Codex is done and waiting for the next prompt.

 After adding or changing Codex hooks, open Codex and run: